Welcome to the News Photographers Association of Canada

 • Canadian photojournalists, press photographers, documentary photographers and photo editors living and working abroad.

-• Students registered in a Canadian post-secondary school photojournalism program.
+• Full-time students registered in a Canadian post-secondary school (photo)journalism program.

 • Those who are retired photojournalists, press photographers, documentary photographers and photo editors and are no longer working photographers or editors.